Going Green: A Few Great Options For Green Pest Control

 Some of the less commonly known spots could be dryer vents, exhaust fans exits from bathrooms or your kitchen, underneath siding on your home, holes where wires enter your home, such as with cable TV, internet, phone lines, etc.

-A few of these options are rather easy to do on your own, such as adding weather stripping under your windows to create a more effective seal, or by adding door sweeps to keep pests from getting in under your doors.
+A few of these options are rather easy to do on your own.
+You can add weather stripping under your windows to create a more effective seal.
+Also, door sweeps will help keep pests from getting in under your doors.

 A green pest control option for bed bugs

 An option that we use at Rove Pest Control for bed bugs is a heat treatment system.
-This is not only highly effective for getting rid of bed bugs, but it’s also a great green pest control option as well.
+This is not only the most effective way to get rid of bed bugs.
+It’s also a great green pest control option as well.

 Most pest control companies use a chemical treatment option when it comes to bed bugs.
-This not only can be very dangerous to you and your family and pets, but also could end up ruining a lot of your stuff.
+This can be dangerous to you and your family.
+It also could end up ruining a lot of your stuff.

 The heat treatment is a green pest control option we use at Rove Pest Control simply raises the temperature high enough in the room that it would kill off any bed bugs.
 Bed bugs are hearty creatures and some times even chemicals can’t kill them as they have been building up immunity over time.